legshooter/addel/README.md

 ## Default behaviour

-Upon initialization the plugin takes care of hiding the target and disabling any form elements it might contain.
+Upon initialization the plugin takes care of hiding the target & disabling any form elements it might contain.

 ## HTML structure